-For last week’s practice question, we quizzed test takers on glucose monitoring in the inpatient setting.
-60% of respondents chose the best answer.
-We want to share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!
+For last week’s practice question, we quizzed test takers on abdominal lumps and insulin injections.
+Only 46% of respondents chose the best answer, which indicates that there was some confusion.
+We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question